-Importation of Seed for Technical Requirements: Purpose of: - a.
-Registering horticultural 1.
-The variety must have quality advantage, uniqueness, and specific uses. varieties for circulation 2.
+Importation of Seed for Technical Requirements: Purpose of: reennear Requirements. a.
+Registering horticultural varieties for circulation The variety must have quality advantage, uniqueness, and specific uses.
 The requested seed volume is limited according to the seed release preparation.
-3. Must have a Summary of design for adaptation test, observation, or the planned need of seed for the truth of horticultural variety test. b.
-Procuring quality seeds for 1.
-The variety has been registered for circulation (not more than 2 years commercial purposes since its registration).
-2. Must meet the quality standards or minimum technical requirements.
-3. Local supply is not sufficient.
-4. The variety is not locally produced.
-5. The requested seed volume and type is limited according to the need of procuring implementation of quality seeds.
-6. Seeds must be produced overseas.
-7. "Seeds" must be stated clearly on the packaging in Bahasa Indonesia. c.
-Procuring parent stocks for 1.
-These parent stocks are not available in Indonesia. the multiplication of seeds 2.
-Seed description must be signed by the seed breeder. from registered varieties 3.
+Must have a Summary of design for adaptation test, observation, or the planned need of seed for the truth of horticultural variety test. b.
+Procuring quality seeds for commercial purposes The variety has been registered for circulation (not more than 2 years since its registration).
+Must meet the quality standards or minimum technical requirements.
+Local supply is not sufficient.
+The variety is not locally produced.
+The requested seed volume and type is limited according to the need of procuring implementation of quality seeds.
+Seeds must be produced overseas.
+"Seeds" must be stated clearly on the packaging in Bahasa Indonesia. c.
+Procuring parent stocks for the multiplication of seeds from registered varieties These parent stocks are not available in Indonesia.
+Seed description must be signed by the seed breeder.
 The volume of the requested seed is in accordance with the seed production plan. d.
-Seed development for 1.
-Must have seed development/multiplication plan. export purposes 2.
+Seed development for export purposes Must have seed development/multiplication plan.
 The requested seed volume is in accordance with the availability of land for seed multiplication.
-3. Recommendation from local provincial authority.
-4. Recommendation from the National Seed Association. e.
-Producing fresh product 1.
-Must have plantation development plan. and/or processed industrial 2.
-The requested seed volume is in accordance with the availability of land raw materials for domestic and for multiplication plantations. overseas markets 3.
+Recommendation from local provincial authority.
+Recommendation from the National Seed Association. e.
+Producing fresh product and/or processed industrial raw materials for domestic and overseas markets Must have plantation development plan.
+The requested seed volume is in accordance with the availability of land for multiplication plantations.
 Recommendation from local province authority, or regency.
-4. Recommendation from National Seed Association.
+Recommendation from National Seed Association.

-Table 4.
-Technical Requirements for Importing Seed

-Importation of Seed for Purpose of: Technical Requirements: f.
+Table 6.
+Technical Requirements for Importing Seed Importation of Seed for Purpose of: Technical Requirements: f.
 Implementing benchmarking tests between laboratories, proficiency test, or validation method in the framework of accrediting seed quality laboratories The requested seed volume and type is based on testing needs.
 Valid participation letter for the benchmarking test between labs or proficiency test or statement letter of proficiency test from International Seed Testing Association (ISTA).
 Statement letter on organizing proficiency test, benchmarking test between labs, or validation methods.
 After the test is completed, the remaining seeds, including seeds and sprouts resulting from seeds of the proficiency test as well as growing media which is used in the test must be destroyed. g.
 Implementing new, unique, uniform, and stable test (BUSS) for the need of plant variety protection The requested seed volume and type is in accordance with testing needs and supported by a testing plan proposal. h.
 Meeting needs of plant observer The requested seed volume is maximum: a.
 10 plants, consisting of some type/variety, or b.
 5 media, which contain a maximum of 25 plantlets, cuttings, or young plant/media, or c.
 100 items per commodity for reference seed collection.
 Plantation location plan (except for reference seed collections). i.
 Exhibiting/promoting contest materials Submission of the invitation as exhibitor/participant from the event organizer.
 The seed type and volume are in accordance with the needs of the exhibition/promotion/contest.
 After the activity is done, the seed must be destroyed by quarantine officer. j.
 Implementing quality test necessary for issuing orange and blue certificates based on the regulations of the International Seed Testing Association (ISTA) The requested seed volume and type is in accordance with testing needs and supported by a testing plan proposal.
 Letter of application for issuing orange and blue certificates.
 Application for seed sampling for testing purposes.
 All remaining seed samples must be destroyed within one /of testing.